giorgiacrosilla/biasontology/methodology.md

 # 👀 Methodology

-The methodology adopted for this project is based on the ([Extreme Design Methodology (XD)](https://ceur-ws.org/Vol-516/pap21.pdf)) and an approach that can be summarized in the following five stages:
+The methodology adopted for this project is based on the [Extreme Design Methodology (XD)](https://ceur-ws.org/Vol-516/pap21.pdf), which is an approach that can be summarized in the following five stages:

 1. Context and literature state of the art;
 2. Large Language Models;